 From the wiki: “‘I Swear’ was written by Gary Baker and Frank J. Myers, who also recorded a demo of it in 1989 at Fame Studios in Muscle Shoals, Alabama.
 They couldn’t convince anyone to record the song at the time but, in 1992, they recorded a new demo of ‘I Swear’ which attracted the attention of John Michael Montgomery.
 Montgomery would record the song in 1993 and release it as the first single from his 1994 album Kickin It Up.

-Originally recorded (as “Brændt [Burnt]”) by Lis Sørensen (1993).
+First released (as “Brændt [Burnt]”) by Lis Sørensen (1993).

 Also recorded by Ednaswap (1995 |1997).

 Hit version by Natalie Imbruglia (US #1/UK #2/CAN #1/BE #1/SWE #1 1997).

 From the wiki: “‘Torn’ was written by Scott Cutler, Anne Preven, and Phil Thornalley during a demo session in 1993 before Ednaswap was formed.
 This song has been covered a surprising number of times, considering that it was written by a nearly unknown alternative rock band.
 The first recorded version of the song was, in 1993, a translation by Danish singer Lis Sørensen, ‘Brændt’ (which translates to ‘Burnt’ in English).
-Stylistically, Sørensen’s version is very close to Imbruglia’s version, most likely because (as co-writer Preven has said in an interview) the early Ednaswap demo was almost exactly like Imbruglia’s version.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.